Regrow Ag.

 A map is an immensely complex tool; entire companies exist for the exclusive purpose of mapping!
 For the sake of keeping a neat scope for this project, I worked closely with product to create boundaries and aim to achieving the following goals:

-• Allow clients to compare a maximum of up to two KPI’s: one practice and one outcome.
+• Allow clients to compare a maximum of 2 KPI's one practice and one outcome.
 This reduces potential visual noise, and keeps exploration focused.

 • Allow for a few customizations in the form of layers that can be toggled on or off.

-• Incorporate at least one publicly available data set, to test how the tool might integrate with other areas of climate science.
+• Incorporate at least 1 publicly-accessible data set to test how the tool might integrate with findings from other climate organizations

-• Make clear connections between the map’s visualization of data, and other ways to manipulate data in the rest of the SI platform
+• Make clear connections between the map’s visualization of data, and other data visualization types

 EARLY DESIGNS